RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

     set;
 }
 ```
-***

-The [ReportMessage](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporter.yml#Sdl_FileTypeSupport_Framework_BilingualApi_IBilingualContentMessageReporter_ReportMessage_System_Object_System_String_Sdl_FileTypeSupport_Framework_NativeApi_ErrorLevel_System_String_Sdl_FileTypeSupport_Framework_BilingualApi_TextLocation_Sdl_FileTypeSupport_Framework_BilingualApi_TextLocation_) is required for adding error messages (if any) to the **Messages** window of Var:ProductName.
+The [ReportMessage](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporter.yml#Sdl_FileTypeSupport_Framework_BilingualApi_IBilingualContentMessageReporter_ReportMessage_System_Object_System_String_Sdl_FileTypeSupport_Framework_NativeApi_ErrorLevel_System_String_Sdl_FileTypeSupport_Framework_BilingualApi_TextLocation_Sdl_FileTypeSupport_Framework_BilingualApi_TextLocation_) method adds error messages to the **Messages** window of `Var:ProductName`.

-Provide Access to the Item Factory
+## Provide Access to the Item Factory
---

-The item factory allows you to create, e.g. structure tags, placeholders, etc. Since our verifier only checks for the number of words in WordArt objects, this functionality is actually not necessary.
-However, you need to add this member, as it is required by the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface.
+The item factory allows you to create structure tags, placeholders, and other elements.
+Since our verifier only checks the number of words in WordArt objects, this functionality is not necessary.
+However, you must add this member because the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface requires it:

 # [C#](#tab/tabid-4)
 ```cs